-- Orientation: The resident will be introduced to Vizient and the pharmacy solutions team, get an overview of pharmacy systems and processes, begin to understand the preliminary workings of informatics within our team, learn about the role of the informatics and analytics team within the group purchasing organization (GPO) business and understand the data and informatics footprint throughout the greater pharmacy team and across the organization and member organizations.
+- Orientation: The resident will be introduced to Vizient and the pharmacy solutions team, get an overview of pharmacy systems and processes, begin to understand the preliminary workings of analytics and informatics within our team, learn about the role of the informatics and analytics team, receive an introduction to the group purchasing organization (GPO) business and understand the data and informatics footprint throughout the greater pharmacy team, across the organization, and member organizations.

-- Forecast Analytics I & II: The resident will learn about the methodology and aggregation of data used in the Vizient Drug Price Forecast.
+- Forecast Analytics: The resident will learn about the methodology and aggregation of data used in the Vizient Pharmacy Market Outlook and related analysis.

 - Pharmacy sourcing and program services: With the sourcing department, the resident will learn about the development of contracting and supply chain agreements and the use of sophisticated data analytics to develop innovative strategies.

-- Clinical informatics: The resident will mine clinical databases and generate reports in order to benchmark cost-effective and clinically appropriate utilization of medications and related outcomes.
+- Clinical informatics: The resident will mine clinical databases and generate reports to benchmark cost-effective and clinically appropriate utilization of medications and related outcomes.

 Core longitudinal rotations